Ordering & Borrowing

 Ordering Items From the Archive

-You can place an order for archived items by or submit the order by filling in a respective order form, available at the information desk.
+You can place an order for archived items by e-mail or submit the order by filling in a respective order form, available at the information desk.
 Please make sure to fill out one order sheet per archived item, and enter the full shelfmark and stock id.
 What the shelfmarks look like, and how to cite from our stock, is documented in the guidelines “Zitierweise der Archivalien“.

 The archive database indexes many of our archived items, and you will thus find the shelfmarks online.
 On site, we provide further finding aids and other resources for researching our archive stock not in the database.
 We are happy to assist you in searching for materials relevant for your topic of interest and help you find sources and use our finding aids.